You can search for Kafka APIs just like other APIs on the API Hub. After clicking on a Kafka API, you will see the Kafka API playground.

-To view records from a selected topic, click view records.
-The default option is to consume records from the beginning but you can configure this to view records from the latest offset or records produced after a time you specify.
-You can even specify a partition to read records from.
+To view records from a selected topic, click View Records.
+The default option is to consume records from the beginning, but you can configure this to view records from the latest offset or records produced after a time you specify.
+You can also specify a partition to read records from.

 You can even specify the maximum number of records to view.
-The maximum value allowed is a hundred records, which is also the default.
+The maximum value allowed is 100 records, which is also the default.

-The connection stays live and any new records produced are displayed until a hundred records have been displayed or two minutes have passed since clicking View Records.
-Then the stream is automatically stopped.
-You can stop or pause the stream at any time.
+The connection stays live and any new records produced are displayed until 100 records have been displayed or two minutes have passed since clicking View Records.
+After this, the stream is automatically stopped.
+You can also stop or pause the stream at any time.